Killeen Drug & Alcohol Rehab, Detox & Treatment Resources

 Killeen has a population of 143,400 and is home to Fort Hood, one of the largest military installations in the world.
 As a result, the greater part of its economy relies on the soldiers and their families stationed at the military base.
 Additionally, Vive Les Arts Theatre, a full-time organization for arts that produces Main Stage and Children’s Theatre shows annually, is also located in this city.
 Killeen’s dense forests and rolling landscape provide an ideal environment for golf, too.

-Sadly, society often stigmatizes substance users, and this may make them shy away from seeking help.
+Sadly, society often stigmatizes people who misuse substances, and this may make them shy away from seeking help.
 Just like any other patients suffering from diseases, however, substance use disorder victims are entitled to the appropriate treatment and care so they can begin healing.
-The good news is that treatment options for drug addiction are well within reach for those seeking treatment in Killeen, Texas and around the country.
+The good news is that treatment options for drug addiction are well within reach for those seeking treatment in Killeen, Texas, and around the country.
 The state has a wealth of recovery programs and treatment centers to take advantage of.
-As you read on, you can learn more about the available options that can help you in your journey to recovery.

 Finding Help in Killeen